nageshgaikwad37/IaurosystemStudenttask/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.10.

+## Instructions for json-server

+Before working with UI, first start the json server and keep it running for API calls to work.

+Go to the project directory in command prompt/terminal and use following command to start the server.

+Run `json-server --watch db.json`

+For more information on json server please visit: https://github.com/typicode/json-server

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.